 Precautions to Take During Swimming

-- Do not jump or dive into the pool as this could cause harm to your baby and you.
+- Do not jump or dive into the pool as this could cause harm to you and your baby.

 - Avoid swimming if you feel unwell or feel a cold coming as this could aggravate it further

 - Make sure you are not straining yourself too much, keep in mind that you need to be extra careful with your movements.
-Follow correct posture in pregnancy and do not make jerky movements.
+Maintain a correct posture while swimming during pregnancy.

 There are many positives one can derive out of swimming when you are pregnant.
 A relaxing swim in a pleasant environment is much needed to soothe the nerves and calm yourself.
-Take the right precautions during these sessions to get the most out of it while having fun.
+Take the right precautions during these sessions to get the most out of it.

 Also Read: Walking During Pregnancy